 Custom-built computer systems 10 years

 Equipment

 Office 5 years

 Stage 5 years

 Building 20 years

+Venue infrastructure 20 years

 Leasehold improvements 10 years

 Capital development projects are not subject to amortization until the development is complete.
 At that point, the balance will be allocated to the appropriate asset category and amortized over its estimated useful life.